-- Position infants and non-mobile children so they can observe and interact with one another - During book or circle times, ensure infants can observe older infants and toddlers and see how they are communicating - Greet friends, using their name, as they join circle time in the classroom - When planning activities, build in opportunities for communication and interactions - Plan ways to introduce new vocabulary and provide opportunities for back-and-forth interactions between peers, as well as adults and are facing each other and you are at the child's eye level, whenever possible.
+- Position infants and non-mobile children so they can observe and interact with one another - √ During book or circle times, ensure infants can observe older infants and toddlers and see how they are communicating - √ Greet friends, using their name, as they join circle time in the classroom - When planning activities, build in opportunities for communication and interactions - Plan ways to introduce new vocabulary and provide opportunities for back-and-forth interactions between peers, as well as adults and good night cow," etc. Repeat the routine several times to allow the child to predict and imitate the phrase.